osr4rightstools/osr4rights-tools/README.md

 You'll need to create a local version of the db, so install MSSQL.

 You'll need an Azure account with access to the appropriate VM's - specifically my Azure Developer Account wouldn't give me any quota on the NC4as_T4_v3 GPU machine which we use for FaceSearch.
 So you'll need a paid account.

+### MFA

+Email MFA is ready to go - there are columns in Login for this: MfaFailedAttempts, MfaCode, MfaSendDateTimeUtc

+Email2FAWhiteList table could be implemented: Email2FAWhiteListId, LoginId, IPAddress, LastAccessedDateTimeUtc.

+Then code would have to be written that said.. perhaps.. if the user starts coming from a different country then do an Mfa check.

+MFA is hard to get right, and not get in the way of users.

 ## Conclusion